-Manage your Google for Work account from an Android device
+Manage Google Apps from an Android device

-- Create and manage users, reset passwords, edit profiles, upload profile photos, and suspend users
+- Create and manage users—Reset passwords, edit profiles, upload profile photos, and suspend users.

-- Manage groups, add users to groups, edit user roles, list group members
+- Manage groups—Add users to groups, edit user roles, list group members.

-- Install the app from the Google play store.
+- Install the app from Google Play.

 - Open the Settings app for your device, find the Accounts section.

 - Touch Add account, and follow the on-screen instructions.

 - (Optional) To switch accounts, open Google Admin, swipe from the left edge of the screen, and select your account from the list that appears.

 - (Optional) Set up an account PIN for additional security.
 That way, if other people use your device while you're signed in, they can’t use Google Admin or access any of the data, unless they know the PIN.
 If you don't set a PIN now, you can set it up later.

 Use multiple accounts?
 If you have more than one Google Account, you can use multiple sign-in to switch between accounts without having to sign out and back in again.
 For details, see Sign in to multiple accounts.